Energy and angular distributions of atmospheric muons at the Earth: Energy and angular distribution of atmospheric muons

 The energy distribution of primary cosmic rays follow power law $E^{-n}$.
 The pion and the muon distributions also follow the same power law which is modified in the low energy region.
 The vertical flux as a function of energy can be described by

-where $I_{0}$ is the vertical ($\theta=0$) muon flux integrated over energy, which gives the normalization $N=(n-1)E_0^{(n-1)}$.
+where $I_{0}$ is the vertical ($\theta=0$) muon flux integrated over energy, which gives the normalization $N=(n-1)(E_0+E_c)^{(n-1)}$, where $E_c$ is the cut-off value of the data.
 Here, we have added a parameter $E_{0}$ which accounts for energy loss due to both the hadronic as well as electromagnetic interactions with air molecules.
 We can introduce one more parameter $\epsilon$ which modifies the power in the high energy part and that should account for the finite life time of pions and kaons

 Both the Eqs.~\ref{flux} and \ref{flux1} assume that the energy loss ($E_0$) is independent of particle energy, an assumption which is good for minimum ionizing particles.
 At low energies, the energy loss varies as $1/E$ thus a more appropriate distribution would come with an additional parameter $E_1$ as